A two component epoxy resin system: 40% bio-based resin** and hardener (**biobased carbon represents on average 40% of the total carbon present in the

 opening when stored in the original, closed can.

 Can I cast Bio-based Crystal resin in alginate?

 No, because there is too much moisture that the resin will react to.

 Does the resin weather well outdoors?

 The product will yellow slightly and lose its shine.

 A vase filled with Bio-based Crystal resin cracks after a few months

-It is not recommended for casting pieces that are more than 2cm thick.
+Casting pieces that are more than 2cm thick is not recommended.
 This phenomenon

 can occur because of the difference in expansion between the glass and the resin.